Mallorca in April, Es Colomer

 You'll see books and roses everywhere on Sant Jordi

 And the books?
-Well, long before UNESCO inaugurated World Book Day on the 23rd April 1995, Spain had been celebrating Book Day on the same date since 1930 to coincide with the date of Spanish writer Cervantes’ death.
-Bookshop owners found great success taking to the streets on this day to sell their wares.
-In fact, the number of books sold on Saint George’s Day is estimated to be 20% of the volume sold in the entire year!
+Well, long before UNESCO inaugurated World Book Day on the 23rd April 1995, Spain had been celebrating Book Day on the same date since 1930 to coincide with Spanish writer Cervantes’ death.
+Business-savvy bookshop owners used this occasion to take to the streets and do a roaring trade.
+In fact, 20% of annual book sales now occur on Saint George’s Day.

 By far the biggest event on the island this month is the Mallorca 312 — a gruelling 312-kilometre bike race with 5,050 metres of altitude gain.
 Yikes!
 While the mammoth race is one of the most difficult amateur cycling events out there, riders are rewarded with a stunning route across the Tramuntana mountain range on totally closed roads.